temenostech/temenos-platform-documentation/docfx_project/home/techguides/fcm-configuration.md

 # Configure FCM Application

-Learn how to use FCM application by accessing it via Temenos Cloud Platform.
+Learn how to use FCM application by accessing it via Temenos Continuous Deployment Platform.

 > [!Note]
 > Check also our <a href="https://www.youtube.com/watch?v=XBsmOZvg-z8" target="_blank">**Video tutorial** - to be updated.